weblate/ns8-grafana/README.md

 Let's assume that the grafana instance is named `grafana1`.

+Default credentials are:
+- user: `admin`
+- password: `admin`

+The password can be changed after the first login.

 Launch `configure-module`, by setting the following parameters:
 - `domain`: domain name for Grafana installation